When Congress enacted the Employee Retirement Income Security Act (ERISA) in 1974, it wanted to balance two competing concerns:

 Participant employees automatically contribute 5% of their paychecks, but are free to change their contribution level or opt out at any time.
 Employers who do not offer the state-run, auto-IRA program or other type of private retirement plan will be subject to a fine of $250 per employee per year.
 The fine increases to $500 per employee for penalties incurred in subsequent years.

 An employer is required to deposit employee payroll deductions into the program’s trust fund, which is run by a state-appointed board of directors comprised of seven members.
 A participating employer is not a fiduciary under the program and is not intended to be responsible for the program’s administration or investments.

 Where to go for more information

-This topic is intended as a brief overview of some of the requirements and obligations ERISA imposes on employers.
+This chapter is intended as a brief overview of some of the requirements and obligations ERISA and other laws imposes on employers.
 It is by no means exhaustive.
-Additional information may be found online at:
+If additional information is needed, please visit:

-or by consulting an ERISA attorney.
+or consult an ERISA attorney.
 For IRS requirements visit: